copeison/rofi-themes/README.md

 # rofi-themes
-has my rofi themes in it. i don't own or are them maker of any of these.
+has my rofi themes in it. i don't own or are the maker of any of these.
 I just edited them to fit my tastes

 ### instructions.